 1. Write Quality Content

-Naturally, when a reader enjoys the content that brought him to your site in the first place, he’ll be curious enough to want to read another article that may interest since he found the first one interesting.
+Naturally, when a reader enjoys the content that brought him to your site in the first place, he’ll be curious enough to want to read another article that may interest him since he found the first one interesting.

-- Add high quality images where necessary and give readers a reason to pause their scrolling.
+- Add high-quality images where necessary and give readers a reason to pause their scrolling.